Configure Receiving Numbers

 No-Answer Routing: This is where you can control what happens to the call if the receiving number is busy or isn’t answered.

-2. Choose a phone number, call queue or voice menu in the drop down.
+2. Choose a phone number, call queue, smart router, or voice menu in the drop down.

 3. Click Save & Edit.

 You need to already have the secondary phone number entered as a receiving number in CTM for it show up an option in the dropdown.
 The same applies for call queue or voice menus.
 You need to set them up and then come back to this page to set them as the no-answer option.

 Tagging Hours: Tagging hours are useful to allow auto call tagging based on your hours of operation.
 Tagging hours are also used to control when a receiving number can receive calls from a FormReactor.